SE-Fall2024/WolfJobs/README.md

 This platform is constantly evolving to meet user needs.
 Here are some exciting enhancements planned for the future:

 ### 🌐 Web Scraping for Job Listings
-- **Description**: Automatically fetch job postings from the NC State University website.
+- Automatically fetch job postings from the NC State University website.
-- **Benefits**: Enriches the job pool, reducing manual entry and ensuring applicants can access diverse opportunities.

 ### 📈 Scalable Deployment
-- **Description**: Deploy the platform on robust cloud infrastructure like AWS, Azure, or Google Cloud.
+- Deploy the platform on robust cloud infrastructure like AWS, Azure, or Google Cloud.
-- **Benefits**: Ensures seamless performance and reliability as the user base grows.

 ### 🤖 Chatbot Integration
-- **Description**: Introduce an AI-powered chatbot to facilitate real-time interaction between recruiters and applicants.
+- Introduce an AI-powered chatbot to facilitate real-time interaction between recruiters and applicants.
-- **Benefits**: Handles FAQs, schedules interviews, and provides instant updates, improving overall user experience.

 ### 🎥 Video Interview Submissions
-- **Description**: Managers can request applicants to submit video responses for screening questions.
+- Managers can request applicants to submit video responses for screening questions.
 Applicants can easily record and upload their videos through the portal.
-- **Benefits**: Personalizes the evaluation process, allowing recruiters to assess communication skills and personality traits efficiently.

 ---